 “You Will Get Used To It”

 Abused people shouldn’t have to get used to it.
 They don’t need to allow unworthy people to treat them that way.
-It’s never a better contributor in any kinds of relationship.
-No one needs to stick with the idea of committing into these people who don’t value their partners’ emotional and mental development.
+It’s never a better contributor in any kind of relationship.
+No one needs to stick with the idea of committing to these people who don’t value their partners’ emotional and mental development.
 Words can mean so much and using it for verbal torture is not one of the appropriate ways to do that.
 No one should put up with lame excuses and wholeheartedly accept their abused situation.

 It’s understandable that no relationship is perfect.
 That even though people try so hard not to say something wicked about others, they’ll eventually will.
 But it doesn’t have to be a norm.
-There’s always a way to better express ideas and thoughts without hurting the people around over and over again.
+There’s always a way to better express ideas and thoughts without hurting the people around you over and over again.